 Edward VI, although too young to participate in kingship for much of his brief time on the throne, avoided killing his kinsmen.
 One has to wonder if Edward Courtenay, who was never freed from the Tower during the entirety of Edward VI’s reign, would have been a future victim if Edward VI had lived longer.

-The execution may have been done with great reluctance, perhaps even unwillingness, on Elizabeth’s part.
-She actually arrested William Davidson, her private secretary, and railed bitterly against those in her Council who had taken part in arranging Mary’s beheading.
+Some historians argue that execution was done with great reluctance, perhaps even unwillingness, on Elizabeth’s part; and perhaps done without her consent.
+After Mary’s death, Queen Elizabeth actually arrested William Davidson, her private secretary, for sending on the signed death warrant without permission.
+The queen also railed bitterly against those in her Council who had taken part in arranging Mary’s beheading.
 Others say that Elizabeth desperately wanted Mary dead, but just didn’t want the fall out of her murder, and her anger against Davidson and others was all for show.
 Whatever the truth, the queen sent Mary’s son James, who was her Godson and heir, a letter claiming:

 My dear Brother, I would you knew (though not felt) the extreme dolor that overwhelms my mind, for that miserable accident which (far contrary to my meaning) hath befallen.
 I have now sent this kinsman of mine, whom ere now it hath pleased you to favour, to instruct you truly of that which is too irksome for my pen to tell you.
 I beseech you that as God and many more know, how innocent I am in this case : so you will believe me, that if I had bid aught I would have bid by it.
 I am not so base minded that fear of any living creature or Prince should make me so afraid to do that were just; or done, to deny the same.
 I am not of so base a lineage, nor carry so vile a mind.
 But, as not to disguise, fits not a King, so will I never dissemble my actions, but cause them show even as I meant them.
 Thus assuring yourself of me, that as I know this was deserved, yet if I had meant it I would never lay it on others’ shoulders; no more will I not damnify myself that thought it not.